nazhahmir/sonics/README.md

 # SONICS: Synthetic Or Not - Identifying Counterfeit Songs

-This repository contains the official source code for our paper:
+This repository contains the official source code for our paper **SONICS: Synthetic Or Not - Identifying Counterfeit Songs**.

-SONICS: SYNTHETIC OR NOT - IDENTIFYING COUNTERFEIT SONGS

 ## System Configuration